-The Center for Research and Education on Women and Work (CREWW) announced the Graduate Student Bursary Award in July 2018.
-This award was created with CREWW’s Mission “to facilitate and disseminate research on women and work, to both academics and the broader community” in mind.
-This initiative will also help to move the Centre forward to becoming a regional hub for research on women and work.
+In 2018 the Center for Research and Education on Women and Work (CREWW) announced the Graduate Student Bursary Award.
+This award was created in alignment with CREWW’s Mission “to facilitate and disseminate research on women and work, to both academics and the broader community” and to help move the Centre forward to becoming a regional hub for research on women and work.

-Three bursaries of a maximum $5,000 each, will be awarded to domestic graduate students working toward a Master of Science in Management (MSc) or Ph.D. in Management at the Sprott School of Business.
+Three bursaries of a maximum $5,000 each, will be awarded to domestic graduate students working toward either a Master of Science in Management (MSc), or a Ph.D. in Management at the Sprott School of Business.

 2018 Award Recipients

 Tasnuva Chaudhury, Ph.D.
 Candidate is a doctoral student at the Sprott School of Business at Carleton University, with a focus on the areas of Gender and Organizational Behavior.
 Her passion for research stems from her prior experience teaching and working in non-profit organizations.
 Her doctoral research investigates the relationship of the spillover effect between copreneurs and overall well-being.
 Tasnuva has also written a paper related to career resilience and well-being, having subsequently presented her findings at an academic conference.
 She is currently involved in a research project that seeks both to identify the impact of pedagogical methods used in entrepreneurship programs across Canadian Universities and evaluate women’s entrepreneurial intentions.
 Working on projects involving women and management, resilience, and well-being, Tasnuva is eager to advance research on issues related to the empowerment of women and the betterment of stakeholder communities.